 Colin Wilson’s 1976 novel The Space Vampires is a bizarre oddity that defies easy categorisation into any particular genre.

-At first it seems like science fiction, but it soon shows signs of becoming a horror novel, and them it starts to movie into the areas that have always fascinated WIlson - the world of the occult, and of violent psycho-sexual crime.
+At first it seems like science fiction, but it soon shows signs of becoming a horror novel, and then it starts to move into the areas that have always fascinated Wilson - the world of the occult, and of violent psycho-sexual crime.

 In the late 21st century an enormous space craft is located, a spacecraft so big that it is difficult to understand how it could possibly have found its way into Earth’s solar system without being detected earlier.

 Commander Olof Carlsen and the crew of the Earth spaceship Hermes investigate.
 The interior of the alien craft is strange and disturbing, but even more unsettling is the discovery of a large number of apparently dead humanoid creatures.
 They look very human indeed.
 Carlsen is instructed to bring three of the corpses back to Earth.
 But these creatures are not dead after all.
 And they’re vampires.
 Not blood-sucking vampires, but energy vampires.
 They drain the life-force from other creatures.

 Carlsen makes contact with a number of researchers on the fringe of respectable science, researchers with an interest in vampirism.
 He learns that vampirism of a sort is common in the animal world, and among humans.
 But these space vampires are much more dangerous than any Earth-bound vampires, and are able to shift from one body to another.

 The book attempts to explain vampirism as a natural rather than supernatural phenomenon, something that can be investigated scientifically.
 But Colin Wilson’s idea of science isn’t exactly conventional.
 It’s the sort of science that Mulder from The X-Files would dismiss as being way too flakey.
 It’s occultism with a scientific veneer.